C2011|grandfather clock| clock repair| repair clock

 Andrew.

-IF YOU HAVE AN ANTIQUE CLOCK IN NEED OF REPAIR, OR YOU NEED PARTS MAKING FOR YOUR CLOCK,
+IF YOU HAVE AN ANTIQUE CLOCK IN NEED OF REPAIR,

 CONTACT ME AT : - info@clockmakersandrepairs.co.uk